SFDO-Tooling/CumulusCI/docs/data.md

 ### Upserts

-The definition of \"upsert\" is an operation which creates new records and updates existing records depending on a field (the update key) which determines whether the input row and the existing row are \"the same\".
+The definition of "upsert" is an operation which creates new records and updates existing records depending on a field (the update key) which determines whether the input row and the existing row are "the same".

 You can do ID-based, [idLookup-based](https://developer.salesforce.com/docs/atlas.en-us.204.0.object_reference.meta/object_reference/access_for_fields.htm##access_lookup)